-- 1. 1st Step Staff will inform parents/guardians of Short-Term Exclusion policy & procedure when child or pregnant mom enters program and on as needed basis. - 2.
-List of conditions that require short term exclusion will be included in 1st Step handbook. - 3.
-Prior to the home visit or event, parents/guardians will notify 1st Step Staff via phone call or text when child or family member has one or more of the conditions listed below so home visit can be rescheduled. - 4.
-If 1st Step Staff arrives at home for visit and learns that child or family member has one or more of the following conditions, then home visit will be ended. - 5.
-Home Visits will be rescheduled when criteria listed below are met. - 6.
-If child or family member has one or more of the following conditions, they will not be able to attend socializations or other 1st Step events.

-List of conditions requiring short term exclusion:

-- Illness that prevents the child from participating comfortably in program activities. - Illness that results in a need for care that is greater than the staff can provide without compromising the health & safety of other children. - Any of the following conditions suggesting possible severe illness: fever accompanied by behavior changes or other signs or symptoms of illness, lethargy, irritability, persistent crying, difficult breathing, or other manifestations of possible severe illness, such as a quickly spreading rash.
+- d.
+If 1st Step Staff arrives at home for visit and learns that child or family member has one or more of the following conditions, then home visit will be ended. - e.
+Home Visits will be rescheduled when criteria listed below are met. - f.
+If child or family member has one or more of the following conditions, they will not be able to attend socializations or other 1st Step events. - g.
+List of conditions requiring short term exclusion: - i.
+Illness that prevents the child from participating comfortably in program activities. - ii.
+Illness that results in a need for care that is greater than the staff can provide without compromising the health & safety of other children. - iii.
+Any of the following conditions suggesting possible severe illness: fever accompanied by behavior changes or other signs or symptoms of illness, lethargy, irritability, persistent crying, difficult breathing, or other manifestations of possible severe illness, such as a quickly spreading rash.
 Fever is defined as an elevation of body temperature above normal.
 Oral temp greater than 101 and/or armpit temp greater than 100 degrees F are usually considered above normal for children.
-If infant 8 weeks or less develops a fever, 1st Step Staff will strongly suggest parent/guardian call health care provider immediately! - Diarrhea or stools that contain blood or mucus.
-Diarrhea is defined by more watery stools, decreased form of stool that is not associated with changes of diet, and increased frequency of passing stool, that is not contained by child's ability to use the toilet. - Shiga toxin-producing Escherichia coli, including E coli, or Shigella infection, until diarrhea resolves and results of 2 stool cultures are negative for these organisms.

-- Salmonella infection, until diarrhea resolves and 3 stool cultures test negative for Salmonella typhi; other types of Salmonella infection do not require negative stool culture results. - Vomiting 2 or more times during the previous 24 hours, unless the vomiting is determined to be caused by a non-communicable condition and the child is not in danger of dehydration. - Mouth sores associated with drooling, unless the child's physician or local health department authority states that the child is noninfectious. - Rash with fever or behavioral change, until a physician has determined the illness is not a communicable disease. - Purulent conjunctivitis (defined as pink or red conjunctiva with white or yellow eye discharge, often with matted eyelids after sleep and eye pain or redness of the eyelids or skin surrounding the eye), until examined by a physician and approved for readmission. - Tuberculosis, until the child's physician or local health department authority states that the child is noninfectious. - Impetigo, until 24 hours after treatment has been initiated (started). - Streptococcal pharyngitis (strep throat), until 24 hours after treatment has been iniated (started). - Head lice (pediculosis), Home visit will only be ended if active lice are seen-see P&P on lice for more info - Scabies, until after treatment has been given. - Varicella(chickenpox), until all lesions have dried and crusted (usually 6 days after onset of rash). - Persistent abdominal pain (continues for greater or equal to 2 hours) or intermittent abdominal pain associated with fever, dehydration, or other systemic signs or symptoms. - Rubella, until 6 days after onset of rash. - Pertussis, until 5 days of appropriate antimicrobial therapy have been completed. - Mumps, until 9 days after onset of parotid gland swelling. - Measles, until 4 days after onset of rash. - Hepatitis A virus infection, until 1 week after onset of illness or jaundice (if symptoms are mild).
+If infant 8 weeks or less develops a fever, 1st Step Staff will strongly suggest parent call health care provider immediately! - 1.
+A temperature of 100.4 or higher taken with a digital thermometer on the forehead or wrist. - h.
+Diarrhea or stools that contain blood or mucus.
+Diarrhea is defined by more watery stools, decreased form of stool that is not associated with changes of diet, and increased frequency of passing stool, that is not contained by child's ability to use the toilet. - i.
+Shiga toxin-producing Escherichia coli, including E coli, or Shigella infection, until diarrhea resolves and results of 2 stool cultures are negative for these organisms. - j.
+Salmonella infection, until diarrhea resolves and 3 stool cultures test negative for Salmonella typhi; other types of Salmonella infection do not require negative stool culture results. - k.
+Vomiting 2 or more times during the previous 24 hours, unless the vomiting is determined to be caused by a non-communicable condition and the child is not in danger of dehydration. - 1.
+Mouth sores associated with drooling, unless the child's physician or local health department authority states that the child is noninfectious. - m.
+Rash with fever or behavioral change, until a physician has determined the illness is not a communicable disease. - n.
+Purulent conjunctivitis (defined as pink or red conjunctiva with white or yellow eye discharge, often with matted eyelids after sleep and eye pain or redness of the eyelids or skin surrounding the eye), until examined by a physician and approved for readmission. - o.
+Tuberculosis, until the child's physician or local health department authority states that the child is noninfectious. - p.
+Impetigo, until 24 hours after treatment has been initiated (started). - q.
+Streptococcal pharyngitis (strep throat), until 24 hours after treatment has been initiated (started). - r.
+Head lice (pediculosis), In the home where there is a suspected case of head lice, the Parent Educator will assist the family in determining if the problem is lice and share information on treatment options and home cleaning.
+In the event live lice are